Communion for the Homebound/Nursing Homes

 Hospital and Nursing Home Visits

 Hospital Visits: members of the pastoral staff visit all three hospitals in Kenosha on a weekly basis.
 Occasionally we miss people because parish information was not obtained at admission or the person is not in their room when we call.
-If you know that you will be going to Aurora Hospital, please call the Rectory in advance, as they usually do not contact us when a parishioner becomes a patient.
+If you know that you will be going to Aurora Hospital, please call the parish office in advance, as they usually do not contact us when a parishioner becomes a patient.
 If you are in the hospital for a lengthy time and we do not visit, please call us.
-If someone is hospitalized out of town, please call the Rectory.
+If someone is hospitalized out of town, please call the parish office.

 Human Concerns coordinates much of the parish’s outreach to those of our community and parish family.
 We sponsor: